All Episodes

 Sheriff David Clark had to weigh in on that and fired back at that stupid comment, ignorant comment.

-Robert Reich's weighed in.
+Robert Reich has weighed in.

-And uh then you got Josh Ernest making an unsubstantiated claim against Congressman Tom Price, who is slated to be the Health and Human Services Secretary.
+And then you got Josh Ernest making an unsubstantiated claim against Congressman Tom Price, who is slated to be the Health and Human Services Secretary.

-Anyway, joining us now, Lieutenant Colonel Buzz Patterson is with us, author of the book, Bestseller Dereliction of Duty, an eyewitness account of how Bill Clinton compromised America's national security.
+Anyway, joining us now, Lieutenant Colonel Buzz Patterson is with us, author of the book, Bestseller, Dereliction of Duty, an eyewitness account of how Bill Clinton compromised America's national security.

-Gary Byrne, a decorated White House Secret Service veteran, who witnessed a lot of the obscenity-filled rages and violent behavior at the Clinton White House.
+Gary Byrne, a decorated White House Secret Service veteran who witnessed a lot of the obscenity-filled rages and violent behavior at the Clinton White House.

-He wrote the book Crisis of Character, a White House Secret Service Officer discloses his first hand experience with Hillary Bill and how they operate.
+A White House Secret Service officer discloses his first-hand experience with Hillary Bill and how they operate.

 Welcome both of you to the program.

-Uh Gary, I'll start with you and think back to your capacity of being outside the Oval Office for all those years when Bill Clinton was president.
+Gary, I'll start with you and think back to your capacity of being outside the Oval Office for all those years when Bill Clinton was president.

-The Secret Service is referring to this inauguration as as the most unique in terms of threats that they've ever experienced.
+The Secret Service is referring to this inauguration as the most unique in terms of threats that they've ever experienced.

 Do you see that?

-Uh yeah, I do.
+Yeah, I do.

 They've done this many times.

-Um them and their partners with the FBI and other law enforcement, you know, they'll have their act together, believe me.
+Them and their partners with the FBI and other law enforcement, you know, they'll have their act together, believe me.

-But it is it is a huge task.
+But it is a huge task.

 Well, this is a massive undertaking.